alinex/node-monitor/README.md

 or by interactively requesting for answers.
 They are a scriptable tool to gather information and analyze them.

+In contrast to the sensor it will retrieve also a lot of more static or seldom changing information and may take a lot more time to execute.
+It will also run with lower priority on the server.
+Multiple parallel analysis is also possible on some of the explorers leading to a comparison or overview report.

 To run them use the interactive console or give all details to the cli as a json object.

+If you want to have the report as email give `-m <address>` as parameter on the monitor startup.

 ### Hardware